 She often assisted her grandfather as he mended injured birds, even though she was terrified of them.
 She also participated in 4-H and competed on Walled Lake Central High School’s equestrian team, earning a varsity letter her freshman year.
 And, like most kids, she loved dinosaurs.

 Since those early years, Katherine Adwell, Spartan in Public Health, has carved out a non-traditional career path for herself—which includes her passion for animals.

-Adwell recently graduated from the Michigan State University Master of Public Health (MPH) program—with a dual degree in veterinary medicine.
+Adwell graduated from the Michigan State University Master of Public Health (MPH) program in May of 2019 —with a dual degree in veterinary medicine.
 It may seem like she veered off course more than once, but in reality, she is right on track to be an influencer in the area of human and animal health and welfare.
 Prior to her advanced degrees, she earned a bachelor’s degree in evolutionary anthropology.

 “My degree in public health allows me to couple my zoonotic disease education with my personal interest in human culture and community health from my anthropology background,” Adwell said.
 Her goal is to secure a position that will allow her to incorporate her knowledge of veterinary medicine to mitigate disease transmission and protect populations from zoonoses.

 Her MPH capstone project focused on the need for the implementation of universal standards to prevent zoonotic disease transmissions, such as Salmonella, E. coli and methicillin-resistant Staphylococcus aureus (MRSA), between therapy companion animals and the vulnerable populations—such as the elderly and immunocompromised—in hospital and elder care facilities.